Lead in International Business

 An international business course looks at business activities and theories from a global perspective.
 The goal of international business courses is to develop a deep understanding of the political, cultural, financial and management systems that drive the global market in the United States and abroad.

 At SNHU, international business is offered not as a Bachelor of Science in International Business, but as a degree concentration of the Bachelor of Science in Business Administration.
 The concentration combines global business courses with a broad business education.

 In SNHU’s international business program, you’ll explore key business concepts through a global lens, including:

 - Multinational marketing

 You can build a strong foundation in business skills and best practices.
-This foundation is backed up with the understanding of international business concepts.
-The bachelor of international business can prepare you to make decisions that have a global impact.
+This foundation is backed up with an understanding of international business concepts.
+The bachelor's of international business can prepare you to make decisions that have a global impact.